It is a glorious afternoon here on Canada’s west coast. I find the warm summer weather to be an uplifting influence on my mood. A welcome inspiration.

 In the end, the resolution of our debate was a simple one.
 Something that could satisfy us both, dispel the labels and clichés, bring freedom from dogma and self-defeat, eliminate the demons of the past and future anxieties.

 Remove the labels.
 Tear them away.
 They have no relevance.
 They can be demeaning and self-defeating.
 Put aside whatever reasons have brought you to the point of changing your relationship with alcohol.
 The baggage that comes with that can be very heavy.
 Forget the future.
 It is yet to happen and will unfold as it does.
 You will move through it as you advance.
 Develop your own doctrine.
 Sobriety is a very personal issue and only one facet of your life.

 Our simple solution?
 The phrase “I DON’T DRINK”.
-Not I can’t drink or I won’t drink.
+Not I can’t or I won’t.
 “I DON’T DRINK”.
 It doesn’t matter why.
 There is no pressure to comply.
 It is a simple statement of fact.
 Not a commitment but a confirmation.
 “I DON’T DRINK”.
 No further explanations or excuses required.
 No doubts or ambiguities.
 No application of time or expectation of duration.
 “I DON’T DRINK!”

 Try saying it to yourself.
 You might find it very empowering.